 3. You should briefly set out the background/context to your proposals.
 If the development of your item of business has involved consultation with the wider academic and/or professional support community, a summary of the process should be included in your paper so that the Committee can be confident that input has been sought at an appropriate level from representatives of the staff which the initiative is going to affect.

 4. While it is important to include sufficient detail to inform meaningful discussion, papers should be as succinct as possible, focusing on the key information and summarising where appropriate.
 In particular:

 (a) The Committee’s focus is on strategic decision-making and points of principle.
 Operational detail is the responsibility of the University’s professional support services, and should be kept to a minimum for URC’s purposes.

 (b) You should not ask Committee members to process unmediated data for themselves: they rely on you to produce summaries and pull out key points.

 (c) Where detailed information is needed for context, this can be provided in the form of an appendix to the main paper, or via a link to further information online.
 Bulky appendices should be avoided.

-5. Further University guidance on writing committee papers can be found here.
+5. Find further University guidance on writing committee papers.
 Examples of well-constructed papers are also available from the URC Secretary on request.

 1. With the exception of subcommittee minutes, all papers must be accompanied by a one side coversheet, setting out: